redhat-appstudio/infra-deployments/README.md

 requests:
     cpu: 100m
 ```
-Then save and exit the VIM editor (`Control-C` `Shift-ZZ`).
+Then [save and exit the editor](https://vim.rtorr.com/).
 The updates will be applied to the cluster immediately, and the App Studio deployment should complete within a few minutes.